aravindswamy07/chatapp/auth-fix-notes.md

    - Properly logging in with supabase.auth.signInWithPassword()
    - Properly logging out with supabase.auth.signOut()
 5. Used a valid email domain (gmail.com) to pass Supabase's email validation
+6. Added backward compatibility for existing users:
+   - Login attempts first try the new auth method
+   - If that fails, it falls back to the old direct database check
+   - For existing users, it attempts to create a matching auth user for future logins

 ## How to Apply This Fix
 1. Go to the Supabase SQL Editor